adamadam-adam/Spies-in-the-street/README.md

 # Spies-in-the-street
-a "board" game, written in Python text-only right now, but might eventually have graphics
+a game written in Python
+text-only right now, but might eventually have graphics